splitgraph/madatdata/examples/README.md

 ./build-examples.sh examples/react-nextjs-basic-hooks
 ```

+**WARNING**: After running this, if you are doing regular development (i.e. not
+including examples), you will probably need to run `yarn clean` in the repo root
+to make sure everything rebuilds properly (this especially applies to
+`@madatdata/react`)

 Note: this specific example also removes the `.next` directory in
 `examples/react-nextjs-basic-hooks`.
 Other examples might have similar
 directories that need to be deleted - by the nature of having realistic